 Your Achilles tendon is the biggest, strongest tendon in your body, but that doesn’t make it immune to problems, especially since it’s working with every step you take.
 Like most other tendons and muscles, your Achilles tendon is prone to inflammation due to overuse, particularly when there’s a sudden increase in repetitive activities involving your feet.
 And, of course, this kind of ongoing stress can lead to an injury of your tendon fibers.

 So, how do athletes or those of us with pronate feet or tight calf muscles reduce our chances of developing Achilles tendonitis?
-This post looks at your Achilles tendon and how it works, who is susceptible to developing Achilles tendonitis, how to reduce your chances of contracting Achilles tendonitis, and when to see a podiatrist.
+This post looks at your Achilles tendon and how it works, who is susceptible to developing Achilles tendonitis, how to prevent Achilles tendonitis, and when to see a podiatrist.

 What role does the Achilles tendon play in our body?